chespi81/demo-gendev-backend/README.md

 # Demo GenDev Backend

-A Java application scaffold for backend development demonstrations.
+A Spring Boot RESTful API backend for development demonstrations.

 ## Project Overview

-* A simple Java application built with Gradle
+* A Spring Boot application built with Gradle
 * Uses Java 21
-* Demonstrates basic project structure with a "Hello World" functionality
+* Implements a REST API with CRUD operations
 * Part of the POC Colombia project for Scotia Tech

 ## Setup and Configuration